 How Does the First Look Work?

-You begin the day the same as you would traditionally, with both of you get dressed with your attendants privately.
+You begin the day the same as you would traditionally, with both of you getting dressed with your attendants privately.
 Once you are ready, we take you to a pre-determined location with only you, us (the photographers) and videographer if you have one.
 (I heavily enforce this.)

 We place the groom with his back to where his bride will be approaching.
 When she is ready for him to see her, she will tap him on the shoulder, and he turns to see her for the first time.
 We document these moments, which always result in some of the most beautiful and natural images of the day.
 When you are ready, we take your couples portraits, followed with the wedding party and family formals (or as many as we can prior to the ceremony).
 This is also a perfect time to exchange wedding presents or letters written to each other.

 Nope!
 If you strongly believe in the tradition of not seeing each other, that is perfectly OK with me!
-I do not force my couples to do a First Look, but depending on the time of year and your wedding schedule, it may effect your images.
+I do not force my couples to do a First Look, but depending on the time of year and your wedding schedule, it may affect your images.
 But, we can talk about all of this in more detail when we discuss your wedding day schedule!

 Please let me know if you have any additional questions about the First Look!